cerolopez/this-is-where/README.md

 - [Design document](https://docs.google.com/document/d/11GxXK1zScE64_QWL6XZSFd0i5UL_BFe4B4dVAdSydp0/edit?usp=sharing)

 ## Instructions to run
-### If you want to contribute...
-* Ensure you have http-server downloaded
 * Clone the repository
 * Open the terminal and enter the project folder
 * run npm install